 We are going to study a class of $\nu$-homogeneous operators of the kind

-where $\nu$ is some positive integer and $c_{I}$ are real constants, according to the following definition:
+where $\nu$ is some positive integer and $c_{I}$ are real constants, according to the following:

-\begin{definition} [Generalized Rockland operators, first formulation] We say that an operator $\mathcal{L}$ of kind (\ref{general operator L}) is a \emph{generalized Rockland operator }if the $X_{i}$ satisfy assumptions (H1), and the constants $\left\{ c_{I}\right\} _{\left\vert I\right\vert =\nu}$ give to $\mathcal{L}$ a structure such that, if the $X_{i}$ were \emph{also} left invariant w.r.t. a Lie group structure in $\mathbb{R}^{n}$ such that the dilations $\delta_{\lambda}$ are group automorphisms, then $\mathcal{L}$ would be hypoelliptic. \end{definition}
+\begin{definition} [Generalized Rockland operators, informal definition] We say that an operator $\mathcal{L}$ of kind (\ref{general operator L}) is a \emph{generalized Rockland operator }if the $X_{i}$ satisfy Assumption (H1), and the constants $\left\{ c_{I}\right\} _{\left\vert I\right\vert =\nu}$ give to $\mathcal{L}$ a structure such that, if the $X_{i}$ were \emph{also} left-invariant w.r.t.\,a Lie group structure in $\mathbb{R}^{n}$ such that the dilations $\delta_{\lambda}$ are group automorphisms, then $\mathcal{L}$ would be hypoelliptic. \end{definition}

 Later (see Section \ref{sec lifting}), we will give a more formal, and actually more general, formulation of the hypoellipticity condition contained in Definition \ref{Def gen Rockland 1}, involving a suitable notion of \emph{lifting }of vector fields.
 For the moment, the above formulation is enough to understand the following examples and the meaning of our main results.